 Weighting is designed to remove bias from a survey sample and make the results more closely represent the target population.
 For example, if the percentage of female respondents in a survey is less than that of the target population, we increase the contribution of the female responses by a factor (a weight) so that females are representatively proportionate to the target population in the weighted results.

 While surveys are running, Google Surveys dynamically targets respondents to match the demographics of the internet population using their inferred demographics (age, gender, and geography).
+In the U.S., we use estimates for the national internet population from the U.S. Census Bureau’s 2015 Current Population Survey (CPS) Computer and Internet Use Supplement.
 The dynamic targeting uses the joint distribution of those dimensions, for example the percentage of 65+ year-old females in Wyoming.
 This dynamic targeting approach means that surveys are fairly close to the target distribution after running, and the amount of weighting needed is minimal.

 Note that we cannot calculate weights for respondents who have unknown demographics for age, gender, or geography.
-Responses with unknown demographics will be excluded when weighting is applied.
-Turning on Raw counts will display these responses with unknown demographics.
+Responses with unknown demographics are excluded when weighting is applied.
+Turning on Raw counts displays these responses with unknown demographics.

 Please note that we don't weight the following types of surveys at this time:

-- Surveys with any demographic targeting (age, gender, geography) - coming soon!
+- Surveys with any demographic targeting (age, gender, geography) that completed before August 19, 2017

 - Surveys targeted to your website with Website Satisfaction